Härjedalen: Etymology

 The name Härjedalen, from Old West Norse Herjárdalr, literally means the "Valley of the Härje river".
 A Latinized transliteration is Herdalia although that name is hardly encountered in English today.
 More prominent are derivations such as Herjedalen or Haerjedalen.
 The more prosaic explanation of the name is that the word her or har means only "mound of stones" and refers to stones in the river Härjån.

 History

 Härjedalen and Jämtland were provinces of Denmark-Norway until the mid-17th century.
+Härjedalen came under the Norwegian king in the Middle Ages, ca. 1100.
 After the Treaty of Brömsebro in 1645, Härjedalen and Jämtland were ceded to Sweden.
+They were commonly spelled Herjedalen and Jemtland until 1660.

 The first population of Härjedalen is estimated to have migrated there circa 7,000 BC.
 The population lived from hunting and fishing, close to the inland ice which by then had started to melt.
 Ruändan, in the Flatruet mountains in northwestern Härjedalen, is the location of a large site of rock paintings.
 The rock paintings at Ruändan consists of some twenty figures depicting people, bear, moose and reindeer.
 The rock paintings were first reported in 1896 and are estimated to be over 4000 years old.